ikjotkour27/food-delivery/README.md

 ## Deployment

-The application is deployed on Render.
+The application is deployed on Vercel.

 ## Contributing